solidados/node-crud-api/README.md

    **404** and corresponding human-friendly message)
 4. Errors on the server side that occur during the processing of a request should be handled and processed correctly (server should answer with `status code`
    **500** and corresponding human-friendly message)

+> Please follow the url: `/api/users/error` to test this Term.

-5. Value of port on which application is running should be stored in .env file
+5. Value of port on which application is running should be stored in `.env` file

+> Please do not forget to rename `.env.sample` to `.env`

 6. There should be 2 modes of running application (development and production):
 - The application is run in development mode using `nodemon` or ts-node-dev (there is a npm script start:dev)
 - The application is run in production mode (there is a npm script start:prod that starts the build process and then runs the bundled file)